mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V8 - February 2  - Adding initial support for reactive components.
+This is only a first draft and will take much more
+                   development.

+2025:  Happy new year!!!!!!!

 V7 - November 17  - Adding support to Dom to allow for the insertion of SVG files into the dom.
 Also added event
                     handling to the Dom class.
 In addition create a new class, Files, which is intended to allow for the reading of local files accessible to the app, and files via URL.
 THIS NEW CLASS IS STILL